 IFWE SELECTS SCHOLARS TO JOIN TEMPLETON PROJECT ON RELIGIOUS FREEDOM

-The Institute for Faith, Work & Economics (IFWE) is pleased to announce the thirteen scholars who have been selected to join the “Moral Foundations of Freedom and Human Flourishing” book project, an IFWE initiative that is funded in part by The John Templeton Foundation.
+The Institute for Faith, Work & Economics (IFWE) is pleased to announce the twelve scholars who have been selected to join the “Moral Foundations of Freedom and Human Flourishing” book project, an IFWE initiative that is funded in part by The John Templeton Foundation.
 The scholars selected will be contributing to a book exploring the biblical roots and history of religious freedom and how Christians can become more engaged in preserving it―not just for Christians but for people of all faiths.
 The book will also explore the relationship between religious freedom, economic freedom, and political freedom.
 It is scheduled for release in the fall of 2019 by Abilene Christian University Press.

 The scholars who will contribute to the book are: